Kyle Love: 2012 season

 Love played all 16 games combining with Vince Wilfork as a double defensive tackle combo.
 Love had 25 tackles and 1.5 sacks during the 2012 season.
 The Patriots advanced to the AFC Championship for the second straight year but lost to the Baltimore Ravens, 28–13.
-The Patriots waived Love on May 15, 2013 with a non football injury/illness designation soon after he was diagnosed with diabetes.
+The Patriots waived Love on May 15, 2013, with a non football injury/illness designation soon after he was diagnosed with diabetes.

-Jacksonville Jaguars
+Jacksonville Jaguars (first stint)

 Love was claimed off waivers by the Jacksonville Jaguars on May 16, 2013.
 He was released on September 1, 2013.

-Kansas City Chiefs
+Kansas City Chiefs (first stint)

 Love signed with the Chiefs on November 19, 2013.
 Love was released by the Chiefs on December 3, 2013.

 Jacksonville Jaguars (second stint)

 Love was signed once again by the Jacksonville Jaguars on December 23, 2013.
 During the 2013 season with the 2 teams he played for, he played in 2 total games with 4 tackles.